 Our team provides perioperative care for critically ill patients in three high-volume surgical services.
-We anesthetize, annually, more than 5,500 patients undergoing complex vascular procedures, including open aortic reconstruction, surgery for carotid and peripheral vascular disease, and for thoracic outlet syndrome.
+We anesthetize, annually, more than 5,500 patients undergoing complex vascular procedures, including open aortic reconstruction, surgery for carotid and peripheral vascular disease, and thoracic outlet syndrome.

 Our center is a national leader in endovascular surgery, treating more than 200 abdominal and 100 thoracic aortic aneurysms annually (2009 data) with one of the best outcomes in the nation.
 We participate in roughly 100 liver and 200 kidney transplants annually and in the recently established pancreas transplant program.
 Transplant patient and organ survival are above the national average.
-Hepatobilary surgery, with one of the largest volumes in the nation, is credited with superior outcomes and innovations in surgeries for malignancies of liver and pancreas.
+Hepatobiliary surgery, with one of the largest volumes in the nation, is credited with superior outcomes and innovations in surgeries for malignancies of liver and pancreas.

-Our anesthesia faculty have particular expertise and an established clinical research track in hemodynamic monitoring, including novel, minimally invasive modalities.
+Our anesthesia faculty have specific expertise and an established clinical research track in hemodynamic monitoring, including novel, minimally invasive modalities.
 We share OR space and are clinically and educationally fully integrated with the cardiothoracic anesthesia group, providing clinical cross-coverage and conducting joint weekly conferences.